 In fact, associated upstream and downstream process equipment is being developed right now to match the 2,000L scale bioreactor.
 Innovators are making strides in bag systems for media and buffer preparation and hold.
 They are also targeting bottleneck steps in harvest and clarification.
 And chromatography steps working with prepacked formats and/or in multi column or continuous process mode promise even stronger process intensification.

-The net effect is an industry landscape that allows customers to install a 2,000L process in full single-use technology and thereby realise the advantages of agility, flexibility and cash flow.
+The net effect is an industry landscape that allows customers to install a 2,000L process in full single-use technology and thereby realize the advantages of agility, flexibility and cash flow.

 Scaling out, not up